 The questions we would like to answer with this guidance note are:

 • What are healthy ecosystems and why do they matter to disaster risk reduction?

 • How can ecosystems contribute to reducing disasters?

 • How can we integrate ecosystem management and disaster risk management?

 The rise in number and intensity of many extreme hydro-meteorological events is increasingly recognized as being the result of global and regional climate change.
 More broadly and importantly, the underlying risk factors of disasters are increasing: more people are living in vulnerable areas, such as low lying coastal areas, steep hillsides, flood plains, near cliffs, or in forested areas on the outskirts of cities – most often out of necessity, but sometimes out of choice.
 Environmental degradation is reducing the capacity of ecosystems to meet the needs of people for food and other products, and to protect them from hazards.
 The people affected by reoccurring disasters are often the most dependent on natural resources for their livelihoods, and the appropriate management of ecosystems can play a critical role in their ability to prevent, cope with, and recover from disasters.

 For more information click here.

-Filed under: Adaptation, Climate Change, Environment, Environmental Governance, Greenhouse Gas Emissions, International, Mitigation | Leave a Comment »
+Filed under: Adaptation, Climate Change, Community-Based Adaptation, Developing Countries, Environment, Environmental Governance, International, Natural Hazards, Risk management, Sustainability, Vulnerability | Leave a Comment »